aalllee/convexHull2D/README.md

 The Convex Hull 2D object can be found under the "Extensions" tab.

 The Convex Hull is computed on it's children object's data.
-The data is interpreted depending on the Convex hull mode selected.
+The data is interpreted depending on the selected mode.
 There are currently two convex hull modes: **Pivot point based** and **Geometry based**.

 #### Pivot point based